- Data protection: Special care is required when processing personal data and GDPR-compliant consent mechanisms.

 – developing strategies for legally compliant international data transfer

-– drafting terms of use that are enforceable in different jurisdictions My international experience will help you develop global strategies for your crowd-sensing projects.
-2. ethical aspects and social responsibility
+– drafting terms of use that are enforceable in different jurisdictions

-Crowd-sensing raises ethical issues:
+Crowd-sensing raises ethical questions:

 – consideration of aspects of digital participation and the digital divide

-– design of processes for transparent communication of research results My holistic approach helps you to integrate ethical aspects into your crowd-sensing strategy.
-3. integration with IoT and big data
+My holistic approach helps you to integrate ethical aspects into your crowd-sourcing strategy.

 Linking crowd-sensing with other technologies opens up new opportunities:

-– considering big data analyses in data protection and consent concepts I help you to develop integrated solutions that leverage the advantages of different technologies in a legally compliant manner.
+I help you to develop integrated solutions that utilize the advantages of different technologies in a legally compliant manner.

 4. sustainability and long-term participant retention